Software Development Team Structure

 Why do you need to pay for their efforts?

-And do you REALLY need them on your team?
+And do you REALLY need them on your software development team?

-Today, you’re going to get acquainted with the key roles on a software development team and find out how big your team should be to deliver a product of exceptional quality.
+Today, you’re going to get acquainted with the key roles of a software development team and find out how big your team should be to deliver a product of exceptional quality, and on which factors the software development team structure will depend.

 Key roles in a software development team

-Marty Cagan, a Silicon Valley-based project management guru, emphasizes the importance of the product development team in his book Inspired: How to Create Products Customers Love.
+Marty Cagan, a Silicon Valley-based project management guru, emphasizes the importance of the software development team in his book Inspired: How to Create Products Customers Love.

 Every product begins with the people on the cross-functional product team.
 How you define the roles, and the people you select to staff the team, will very likely prove to be a determining factor in its success or failure.